RunzeGu/RunzeGu.github.io/_pages/about.md

   - /about.html
 ---

 My name is Runze Gu and I'm a senior undergraduate student from [College of Civil Engineering](https://civileng.tongji.edu.cn/civilengen/main.htm), [Tongji University](https://www.tongji.edu.cn/eng/).
 Also, I am in the [GLOBE visiting students program](https://globe.berkeley.edu/visiting-students/) at UC Berkeley.
+I got 4.00/4.00 at Berkeley together with 2 A+ course (CIVENG C30: Introduction to Solid Mechanics & CIVENG 120: Structural Engineering) and A in the famous [CS 61A: Structure and Interpretation of Computer Programs](https://inst.eecs.berkeley.edu/~cs61a/sp24/).

 My research interests focus on leveraging artificial intelligence tools, such as computer vision, alongside sustainable development strategies within civil engineering.
 I plan to continue my studies and further explore this field.

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).
+I have good command of English.
+I got 104 in TOEFL and scored 322+3.5 in GRE with 169 in the quantitative part.
+During my stay at Berkeley, I enjoyed studying and living in California.

 A data-driven personal website
 ======